zappajs/zappajs/docs/reference.md

       <h1><%= @foo %></h1>
     '''

-By default, the templating engine is CoffeeKup.
+By default, the templating engine is CoffeeCup.
 To use other engines, just use express' mechanisms:

     @render 'index.jade'